Our governors are here to help and support the school.

-Our headteacher is a member of the Governing Body.
+Our Headteacher is a member of the Governing Body.

 Many of us have long-standing connections with Corvedale C.E.
 Primary School.
-Some of us even came to our school when we were young and some of us have children who attended Corvedale C.E.
+Some of us even came to the school when we were young and some of us have children who attended Corvedale C.E.
 Primary School or who are currently enjoying their education at our wonderful school.
 Between us we possess a wide range of skills and experiences gained both in and out of education locally and nationally.

 The one thing we all have in common is that we believe that the children and staff at Corvedale C.E.
 Primary School are outstanding in every way.
-We have first-hand experience of seeing that the children and staff are committed to our ethos – ‘Love learning, love life’.
+We have first-hand experience of seeing that the children and staff are committed to our ethos – ‘Love learning Love life’.

 Additional governor information can be viewed by clicking on the links provided below: